KPMP/orion-web/README.md

 # orion-web
-Repo for the KPMP upload tool
+Repo for the KPMP upload tool front-end